jayeen28/jayeens-gym/README.md

-# Welcome to Jayeen's gym project
+# Jayeen's gym
+Link of the live site [https://jayeen-s-gym.web.app](https://jayeen-s-gym.web.app)
 ### Description
-This website is a gym related website.
-Made with ractjs and firebase.
+Wellcome to Jayeen's Gym.
+This website is a gym related website made with ractjs and firebase.
 ### This is the live website link.

 - This is a gym website project.